 That’s where Ruth Hunter, comes in.
-She’s the daughter Emily will never have, a private investigator from Black Station, where the night air smells of utility fog and vaporized Good Samaritans.
+She’s the daughter Emily will now never have, a private investigator in Black Station, where the night air smells of utility fog and microwaved good samaritans.
 The Chicago Outfit’s got ray guns and flying cars now, and they’ve switched their racket from running booze to human trafficking.
-Ruth escaped them, and they want her back.
+Emily escaped them, and they want her back.

-Protecting Emily means going up against Johnnie Magician and his whole Outfit.
-Worse, recovering Emily’s baby means travelling on the time trains.
-And worst of all, Ruth has to go to her family for help.
+Protecting Emily means going up against the most powerful criminals in this alternate world.
+Worse, recovering the stolen baby means travelling on the time trains.
+And worst of all, Ruth has to work with her family.

-THE CENTURIES UNLIMITED is a time-travel/noir family saga about hope and flying gangsters.
+THE CENTURIES UNLIMITED is a time-travel/noir family drama with flying gangsters.